anupcshan/tscloudvpn/E2E_TESTING.md

 3. Creates a new instance
 4. Waits for instance to be running
 5. Verifies instance appears in provider's instance list
-6. Tests network connectivity
-7. Simulates VPN connection establishment
-8. Tests direct connection verification
+6. Verifies hostname generation and pricing information
-9. Deletes the instance
+7. Deletes the instance
-10. Verifies instance is completely removed
+8. Verifies instance is completely removed

 ### 2. Parallel Multi-Provider Test